-Found in 88 Collections and/or Records:
+Found in 89 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume commonplace book of Elizabeth Allinson.
-Includes reflections upon the death of George Dillwyn, poetry, sketch of Martha Cooper Allinson, quotes and extracts, Quaker testimonies, obituaries for Abigail Barker, Sybil Allinson, Susanna Bigg.
+The commonplace book of Elizabeth Allinson includes reflections upon the death of George Dillwyn, poetry, sketch of Martha Cooper Allinson, quotes and extracts, Quaker testimonies, and obituaries for Abigail Barker, Sybil Allinson, and Susanna Bigg.

-Scope and Content note This collection is composed of the single volume commonplace book of Samuel Allinson.
-It includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, and Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
+Samuel Allinson was a Quaker active in early New Jersey politics.
+The commonplace book of Samuel Allinson includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
 He also includes remarks on slavery (p.
 71), and extracts of poetry.

-Scope and Content note This collection is comprised of the papers of Elizabeth Cadwallader Comfort, and include certificates of removal, clippings, correspondence, diaries, extracts, recipe books, wills, and miscellaneous items from various members of Comfort's family.
+This collection is comprised of the papers of Elizabeth Cadwallader Comfort, and include certificates of removal, clippings, correspondence, diaries, extracts, recipe books, wills, and miscellaneous items from various members of her family.

-Overview This album contains notes from friends of Roberts Canby from 1834 to 1835, mostly his peers at Haverford College.
+This album contains notes from friends of Roberts Canby from 1834 to 1835, mostly his peers at Haverford College.
 The entries include prose or poetry, a signature, the hometown of the signer, their college, and the date.
 The book itself is a published book with illustrations at the top of every page.